 - 1. Open the Control Panel window, and then double-click the Network icon. - 2.
-In the Network dialog box, click the Protocols tab. - 3.
-In the Protocols tab, select TCP/IP, and then click Properties. - 4.
-In the Microsoft TCP/IP Properties dialog box, click the Obtain an IP address automatically option. - 5.
-Click OK twice to confirm and save your changes, and then close the Control Panel.
+In the Network window, select the Protocols tab. - 3.
+Under Protocols tab, select TCP/IP, and then click Properties. - 4.
+In the Microsoft TCP/IP Properties dialog box, check the "Obtain an IP address automatically" option.

+5. Click OK and OK again to confirm and save your changes.
+You will be prompted to restart Windows.